prefix-dev/pixi/docs/tutorials/python.md

 ```

 ??? note "Solve Groups"
     Solve groups are a way to group dependencies together.
     This is useful when you have multiple environments that share the same dependencies.
     For example, maybe `pytest` is a dependency that influences the dependencies of the `default` environment.
     By putting these in the same solve group, you ensure that the versions in `test` and `default` are exactly the same.

 The `default` environment is created when you run `pixi install`.
 The `test` environment is created from the optional dependencies in the `pyproject.toml` file.
-You can execute commands in this environment with e.g `pixi run -e test python`
+You can execute commands in this environment with e.g. `pixi run -e test python`

 ## Getting code to run

 Let's add some code to the `pixi_py` package.
 We will add a new function to the `pixi_py/__init__.py` file:

 ```python
 from rich import print